sjml/beschi/docs/dev/writers.md

 You could proceed to do an entire writer in your handwritten implementation, but this is usually the point at which I start building the generator.

+For testing:
+* Running `pytest` from the root directory will run the full test suite. (`pytest -x` to stop at the first failure.)
+* Note that you can set a class variable of `in_progress = True` on the builder so it will be skipped by default (unless you pass `--experimental` to pytest).
+* You can also pass `--only {my_new_language}` to pytest so it will skip the other languages and save you time.
+This will need to be combined with `--experimental` if you have set it as `in_progress`.

 ## Generation Priorities